 Email: youness@hahahelps.org

-Dan-Thi has lived in fast-paced environments in Asia (Hong Kong, Japan) and she is now based in Lausanne, Switzerland.
-She enjoys travelling and always looks for discovering new cultures.
-She can speak French, English and Vietnamese.
-You can talk with her about anything regarding food, sport and travel.
-She is a really bad swimmer and has absolutely no green thumb! :)
+I've lived in fast-paced environments in Asia (Hong Kong, Japan) and I'm now based in Lausanne, Switzerland.
+I enjoy travelling and always looks for discovering new cultures!

 I am an international Bachelor student reading Communication Systems at EPFL in Lausanne.
 I am curious and eager to learn across many fields ranging from the sciences to the arts.
 My core academic interests lie in the physics, chemistry, and mathematics (statistics, data analytics and mathematical modelling) and the way these fields are related in technological advancements through computer science and AI.